They’re out there…Non-paying clients or customers.

-First you have to have one.
+To start with, you must have a payment policy.
 Then it has to be clear to you so that you can make it clear to your clients.

 This is very important.
 Far too often, when I ask my clients “what does this mean?” referring to something is their payment policy, they admit that they don’t know or can’t remember.